ooyala/atlantis-aquarium/README.md

 HTTP server doesn't seem to support byte ranges.
 Cannot resume.
 ```
- Current vagrant box host (hashicorp) does not support range request, so the previous partial download cannot be resumed.
+ Vagrant box host we are using (hashicorp) does not support range request, so the previous partial download cannot be resumed.
 The solution is to remove the partial downloaded vagrant box image and try again.
 ```
  rm ~/.vagrant.d/tmp/*
 ```